Healing Starts Here

 What Is EMDR Therapy?

-- Work-related stress in healthcare, emergency, or caring roles
+• Work-related trauma or stress in healthcare, emergency, or caring roles.

-It can also be effective for phobias, OCD, and health anxiety when trauma plays a role.
+• Phobias, OCD, or health anxiety where trauma plays a role.

 What to Expect from Therapy

-- Free consultation – a short call to explore your goals and ensure the approach feels right for you.
+A short call to explore what is bringing you to therapy and whether the approach feels right for you.

-- Stabilisation – learning grounding and calming techniques so you feel safe before processing deeper material.
+We build grounding and calming techniques so you feel safer before processing deeper material.

-- Reprocessing sessions – using EMDR or trauma-focused methods to reduce emotional intensity and triggers.
+EMDR or trauma-focused methods are used to reduce emotional intensity and trauma triggers.

-- Integration – applying what you’ve learned to everyday life and maintaining progress.
+We focus on applying what you have learned to everyday life and maintaining progress over time.

 Frequently Asked Questions